diegomtz28/Post-OS-Ticket-config/README.md

 - Install SSL Certificate: Set up the HTTPS to ensure secure data transmission.
 - Configure IIS Security Settings: Limit access to sensitive directories and enable required security protocols.
 - Implement FIrewall Rules: Restrict incoming traffic to only necessary ports.
+**Screenshot of IIS manager where you configure the ssl certificates for HTTPS or the bindings page in IIS showing the HTTPS setup.**

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>